-Best Open Source CRM Software for HR and Manufacturing: Odoo CRM
+Best Open Source CRM Software for Business Operations: Odoo

-Odoo is an on-premise or hosted open source CRM solution that is free to download and includes modules designed to help manage sales as well as operations.
-These operational features include human resources, inventory management, production planning, and point-of-sale tools.
-It is best then for retail, manufacturing, or businesses that want a single product to manage all aspects of their business operations.
+Odoo is an on-premise or hosted open source CRM solution that is free forever with unlimited users if using in the cloud.
+Paid add-on apps starting at $12 per month include sales, human resources, inventory management, production planning, accounting, and more.
+It is best then for retail, manufacturing, and businesses that want a single product to manage all aspects of their business operations.

-Odoo is free to download, but also offers a paid cloud-hosted version starting at $20 per month.
-Modules added to the basic software cost between $12 and $72 per month extra.
-Odoo offers configuration, data importing, on-site consulting, and customization support for $2,700 and $18,750 for 25 to 200 hours of support, respectively.
+Odoo is free to download and also offers a dedicated cloud-hosted version based on users and storage.
+Apps added to the basic software cost between $12 and $72 per month extra.
+Odoo offers configuration, data importing, on-site consulting, and customization support for $2,520 and $17,500 for 25 to 200 hours of support, respectively.

 Odoo’s support bundles, also known as their success plans, are broken out as follows:

-- Basic – Includes 25 hours of support for all modules except inventory, manufacturing, and accounting, and costs $2,700 for new customers and $3,600 for returning customers
+- Basic: Includes 25 hours of support for all modules except inventory, manufacturing, and accounting, and costs $2,250 for new customers and $3,600 for returning customers.

-- Standard – Includes 50 hours of support for all modules, help with data import assistance and development, and costs $5,250 for new customers and $7,000 for returning customers
+- Standard: Includes 50 hours of support for all modules, and help with data import assistance and development, and costs $4,900 for new customers and $7,000 for returning customers.

-- Custom – Includes 100 hours of support for all modules, data import assistance, development, and customizations, and costs $9,375 for new customers and $12,500 for returning customers
+- Custom: Includes 100 hours of support for all modules, data import assistance, development, and customization, and costs $8,750 for new customers and $12,500 for returning customers.

-- Pro – Includes 200 hours of support for all modules, data import assistance, development, advanced customizations, and costs $18,750 for new customers and $25,000 for returning customers
+- Pro: Includes 200 hours of support for all modules, data import assistance, development, and advanced customizations, and costs $17,500 for new customers and $25,000 for returning customers.

 Odoo Tiered Features